BrightSky-OSSDO/DSB/README.md

 An open-source lightweight driver that adds modern USB compatibility to DOS.
 USB 1, 2, and 3 are all supported.

 # Compatibility
 DSB has been tested on MS-DOS 6.22.
 It's unknown if it works on earlier versions, but it should work on later versions.
-And since the DSB is a DOS driver, it will also add modern USB compatibility to DOS-based Windows versions, such as Windows 3.x.
+And since DSB is a DOS driver, it will also add modern USB compatibility to DOS-based Windows versions, such as Windows 3.x.
 It should also work for any other Windows version you install on top of DOS 6.22.

 # Build Instructions